tedmoore/schelp2/docs/Classes/FunctionDef.md

 ### Generating Strings
 ### `makeFuncModifierString`
 Return a string that can be interpreted as code for a new function which extracts the arguments from the receiver.
-This can be used to build a hygienic macro which returns a function with valid keyword arguments, instead of just anonymously forwarding the arguments, like in `{ |...args| func.valueArray(args) }`.For an implementation example [Function#flop](../Classes/Function.md#flop) (as below).**Arguments:**
+This can be used to build a hygienic macro which returns a function with valid keyword arguments, instead of just anonymously forwarding the arguments, like in `{ |...args| func.valueArray(args) }`.For an implementation example [Function / flop ](../Classes/Function.md#flop) (as below).**Arguments:**

 | Argument | Description |
 |----------|-------------|